JonathanIgler/JonathanIgler.github.io/_publications/bachelor_thesis.md

 ---

 This paper gives an insight on a recent insurancee model for the private sector.
-After giving an insight on the state-of-the art models for both, customer and insurance side, we will challenge the proposed models to recently established laws of General Data Protection Regulation.
+After giving an insight on the state-of-the art models for both, customer and insurance side, we will challenge the proposed models to recently established laws of General Data Protection Regulation for the German market.

 [Download thesis here](http://jonathanigler.github.io/files/BA_3150650.pdf)